 - Pregnant women carrying beacons board Busan-Gimhae Light Rail

 - ‘Pink Light’ installed beside the caring seat of the pregnant woman detects the beacon signal

 - Pink Light induce the people to yield a seat

 Under the Mobility Enhancement for the Mobility Impaired Act 2009, more than one-tenth of the seats in the urban railroad in Korea should be assigned to the priority seats.
 However, during rush hour, passengers are packed like sardines on the subway, and it is not easy to leave the priority seat empty.
-The purpose of priority seat is not letting the unconditional leave a seat, but it is the intent to give place when the mobility impaired need to have a seat.
-The Pink Light Campaign is receiving a good reputation because it has created a culture that encourages voluntary participation through communication.
-It does not impose concessions but provides a warm connection between people by offering an opportunity to concede one’s seat to a pregnant woman.
+The purpose of priority seat is not providing an exclusive seatbut it is intended to provide one when a mobility impaired person needs to have a seat.
+The Pink Light Campaign is receiving a good reputation because it has created a culture that encourages voluntary participation through .
+The satisfaction survey of pregnant women conducted by Busan city government showed that the campaign was mostly positively received.
+There is currently an ongoing discussion around applying the same campaign in city’s other metro lines, and Tokyo Metro has recently made a visit to Busan for possible benchmarking of this campaign.
+It does not impose resigning a seat but provides a warm connection between people by offering an opportunity to yield one’s seat to a pregnant woman.